jeenicj97/90DaysOfDevOps/2026/day-25/day-25-notes.md

 ### Task 1: Git Reset — Hands-On
 1. Make 3 commits in your practice repo (commit A, B, C)
 2. Use `git reset --soft` to go back one commit — what happens to the changes?
-- `C.py file moves to stagged stagged area & HEAD moved to one commit before`
+- `C.py file moves to the staged area & HEAD moved to one commit before`
 ```
 Jeeni@DESKTOP-BG3MAVI MINGW64 ~/practice-repo (master)
 $ git log --oneline -5